 First, the units are sterilized in large ovens, heated to 205 degrees for 11 1/2 hours.
 Then, the old covers are removed from the units and discarded.
 Springs are inspected, repaired if needed, insulation material may be reused if it is in good condition, a new layer of padding and new covers are sewn on to each unit.
 Components that are not used for rebuilding such as old covers, foam, wood, and steel are recycled separately based on the market demand for these items.

-There is a tremendous market for rebuilt beds, especially in this economy!
+As a hotel mattress liquidators, we know that there is a tremendous market for rebuilt beds, especially in this economy!

 Used mattresses and box springs create a tremendous burden on our landfills.
 Recycling them is the responsible, environmentally friendly alternative.
 Should you have any questions concerning this process, please do not hesitate to contact us!